pgssill/FullStackEngineerChallenge/README.md

 ## Features:

 ### API
-* TypeORM and routing-controllers keep the API relatively sane
+* TypeORM and routing-controllers keep the API relatively sane.
+TypeORM models help with typing API responses and routing-controllers helps in structuring the API declaratively.
-* Given the limited requirements, application has a small footprint overall
+* Given the limited requirements and tools used, the application has a small footprint, overall.

 ### Front-end
-* React, Typescript
+* React, Typescript.
+Typescript helps assure that unhandled behaviors are uncommon if not impossible and speeds up development with stronger typing.
-* Minimal dependencies
+* Minimal added dependencies.

 ### Admin view
 * Add/~~remove~~/~~update~~/view employees